payne911/june-jam/utils/README.md

-Here we put our SSH keys.
-The ``.gitignore`` file ensures they don't get pushed (using the extension, not the path).
+Here we put whatever we find useful to share among the team, but isn't to be part of the released game.